just-the-docs/just-the-docs/MIGRATION.md

 ### POTENTIALLY-BREAKING CHANGES in v0.5.0

-There is one potentially-breaking change for users migrating from `v0.4.2` to `v0.5.0` concering `setup.scss`.
+There is one potentially-breaking change for users migrating from `v0.4.2` to `v0.5.0` concerning `setup.scss`.
 To provide context:

 1. `setup.scss` was introduced in `v0.4.0`
 2. in `v0.4.0` and `v0.4.1`, `setup.scss` was imported *before* color scheme SCSS code